Get Rid of White Mold

 Attics

-Mold removal from attics can be a challenging because of tight spaces.
-It is recommended that you check the attics regularly for white mold and presence or a musty smell.
+Mold removal from attics can be challenging due to tight spaces.
+It is recommended that you check the attics regularly for white mold and the presence of a musty smell

 Basements

-White mold in the basement usually grows on concrete walls, wooden floor joists, and storage areas for things such as clothing.
+White mold in the basement usually grows on concrete walls, wooden floor joists, and stored organic materials.
 Water leakage through the basement walls generates a moist environment that supports the growth of white mold.
 Moreover, the combination of cold outside air and hot indoor air in the basement causes condensation, making basements the best breeding ground for white mold.

 You may easily get confused between white mold in a basement and a substance known as crystalline efflorescence.
 Both of them usually grow in highly humid places.
 But keep in mind that efflorescence is not a kind of mold.

-Efflorescence may be a salt deposit that remains when moisture penetrates concrete.
+Efflorescence is a salt deposit that remains when moisture penetrates concrete.
 White mold and efflorescence can be identified by washing the affected surface thoroughly with water.
 If the salt dissolves, it will be efflorescent.

 If you are still unsure, you must have a mold inspection because mold can grow inside the walls and floor joists.